Boxercise classes and boxing clubs in schools can be used to improve fitness and behavior, as well as tackle bullying and racism says Rob Bowden

-The club has thrived, with several students joining gyms outside of school, and the programme is strongly linked with the school’s anti-bullying procedures.
+The club has thrived, with several students joining gyms outside of school, and the program is strongly linked with the school’s anti-bullying procedures.
 All students who attend JABS classes are expected to actively tackle bullying by the example they set.
-The Wilmslow programme encourages students to be respectful of other people and demanding of themselves.
-The impact of this element of the behavioural requirement has been seen countywide, with presentationsmade by Wilmslow High School JABS students at the Cheshire schools Anti-Bullying Conference.
+The Wilmslow program encourages students to be respectful of other people and demanding of themselves.
+The impact of this element of the behavioral requirement has been seen countywide, with presentations made by Wilmslow High School JABS students at the Cheshire schools Anti-Bullying Conference.

 One of the schools in Bromley spoke to the BBC about their reintroduction of boxing, earlier this year.
 The headteacher of Orpington’s Priory School, Nicholas Ware, said: “With all the right safety equipment and close supervision from the Amateur Boxing Association, those who have been through this year’s initial training are now engaged in sparring.”
 He added that only pupils who had opted to take part were involved and that it was certainly not compulsory.